Employee retention strategies: How companies can create stronger bonds with their employees

 Information session by the management

-As part of employee retention, employees participate in a managing director FAQ.
+As part of employee retention, staff members are participating in a CEO FAQ session.

 Regular information events by management play a decisive role in increasing the motivation of the workforce.